mdn/content-team-projects/contrib-docs/how-to-write/what-we-write/index.md

 <!--content copied from /en-us/mdn/guidelines/conventions_definitions -->

-## Definitions
+These terms are commonly associated with technologies and specifications.
+These are also defined in our [Browser compatibility project](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information).

-### Deprecated and obsolete
+### Deprecated

-**Deprecated** and **obsolete** are common terms associated with technologies and specifications, but what do they mean?

-- Deprecated
-  - : On MDN, the term **deprecated** is used to mark an API or technology that is no longer recommended, but is still implemented and may still work.
-    More recently, we've updated it to the definition used in our [browser-compat-data project](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md), which is that "the feature is no longer recommended.
-It might be removed in the future or might only be kept for compatibility purposes.
-Avoid using this functionality."
+The term **deprecated** on MDN Web Docs is used to mark an API or technology that is no longer recommended.
+A deprecated API or technology might be removed in the future or might only be kept for compatibility purposes and may still work.
+We recommend to avoid using the functionality marked as deprecated.

-- Obsolete
+### Obsolete

-  - : On MDN, the term **obsolete** was used to mark an API or technology that is not only no longer recommended, but also no longer implemented in browsers.
+On MDN Web Docs, the term **obsolete** was used to mark an API or technology that is not only no longer recommended but is also no longer implemented in browsers.
+The term was, however, confusing.
+It was similar to **deprecated** but it's distinction from **deprecated** ws not very helpful.

-    This was, however, confusing — it is similar to **deprecated**, and the distinction is not very helpful (you still shouldn't use it in a production site).
-    We are, therefore, not using it anymore, and any instances you come across should be removed/replaced by the term **deprecated**.
+> **Note:** We do not use the term **obsolete** on MDN Web Docs anymore.
+If you come across any instances, they should be removed or replaced with the term **deprecated**.

 ### Experimental

-**Experimental** can mean different things depending on the context you hear or read it in.
+The term **experimental** can mean different things depending on the context you hear or read it in.
-When a technology is described as experimental on MDN, it means that the technology is nascent and immature, and currently in the process of being added to the Web platform (or considered for addition).
+When a technology is described as experimental on MDN Web Docs, it means that the technology is nascent and immature and is currently _in the process_ of being added to the web platform (or being considered for addition).

-One or both of these will be true:
+For a technology that's marked **experimental**, one or both of the following conditions will be true:

-- It is implemented and enabled by default in less than two modern major browsers.
+- It is implemented and enabled by default in _less than two_ modern major browsers.
-- Its defining spec is likely to change significantly, in backwards-incompatible ways (i.e. it may break existing code that relies on the feature).
+- Its defining specification is likely to change significantly, in backwards-incompatible ways (i.e., it may break existing code that relies on the feature).

-If one or both of these definitions is true, then you should think carefully before you start using that technology in any kind of production project (i.e. not just a demo or experiment).
+If one or both of these conditions is true, then you should think carefully before you start using that technology in any kind of production project (i.e., not just a demo or experiment).
-See also the definition of experimental in our [browser-compat-data project](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#status-information).

-Conversely, an item is no longer experimental when:
+Conversely, a technology is no longer considered **experimental** if one of the following conditions is true:

-- It is implemented in two or more major browsers; or
+- It is implemented in two or more major browsers.
-- Its defining spec is unlikely to change in ways that will break the web.
+- Its defining specification is unlikely to change in ways that will break the web.

-The _or_ is important here — usually if a technology is supported across several major browsers, the spec will be stable, but this is not always the case.
+Usually, if a technology is supported across several major browsers, the specification will be stable, but this is not always the case.
-And some technologies will have a stable spec and be well-used, but have no native support in browsers ([IMSC](/en-US/docs/Related/IMSC), for example).
+And some technologies might have a stable specification and be well-used but might not have native support in browsers ([IMSC](/en-US/docs/Related/IMSC), for example). <!-- need to revisit link -->